-Advanced Outlook Repair (AOR) is a powerful tool to repair and recover corrupted Outlook PST files.
-Main features: recover mail messages, folders, posts, appointments, meeting requests, contacts, distribution lists, tasks, task requests, journals and notes in PST files; support to recover attachments; support to recover deleted Outlook items; support to recover oversized 2GB PST files; support to split the output PST file into several small ones; support to recover password protected PST files; support to convert PST file from Outlook 97-2002 format into Outlook 2003/2007 format.
-Version 3.2 Full support for Outlook 2010.
+DataNumen Outlook Repair is a powerful tool to repair and recover corrupted Outlook PST files.
+Main features: recover mail messages, folders, posts, appointments, meeting requests, contacts, distribution lists, tasks, task requests, journals and notes in PST files; support to recover attachments; support to recover deleted Outlook items; support to recover oversized 2GB PST files; support to split the output PST file into several small ones; support to recover password protected PST files; support to convert PST file from Outlook 97-2002 format into the new Outlook Unicode format.

 Kernel for OST to PST is a tool to convert OST files to PST files.
 What makes it unique is its capability to convert Notes, Journals, Contacts, Calendar and other items along with Emails.
 Supported Version of Outlook are : Outlook 97, 2000, 2002, XP, 2003, 2007 and 2010.

 Upstart is a utility for converting and merging PSTs.
 It converts ANSI PSTs to Unicode, Unicode PSTs to ANSI, unencrypted PSTs to encrypted and so on.
 In addition it combines arbitrary PSTs.